 The dental hygiene program fosters student growth, promotes development of critical and ethical judgment, and encourages life-long learning.
 The curriculum includes didactic, laboratory and clinical instruction sufficient to graduate competent clinicians who are capable of providing contemporary dental hygiene care.
 Students are educated to clinical competency in both traditional and advanced procedures.

 Emphasis is placed on preventive, therapeutic and nonsurgical periodontal services and restorative therapy.
-Dental hygiene students have the opportunity to select a specialized emphasis area in either dental hygiene education or practice management.
-As a result, graduates possess an increased understanding of health care delivery, advanced capabilities and greater career mobility.
-Graduates of the ISU dental hygiene program also are prepared to pursue graduate studies in dental hygiene or related disciplines.
+Graduates possess an increased understanding of health care delivery, advanced capabilities and greater career mobility.
+Graduates of the ISU dental hygiene program are also prepared to pursue graduate studies in dental hygiene or related disciplines.

 Competencies for Students